 • Put out signs: Stick that oh-so-recognizable for-sale sign in the front yard to capture the attention of passersby.

-• Host open houses: Determine whether your home sale would benefit from an open house
+• Host open houses: Determine whether your home sale would benefit from an open house.

 • Go old-school: Advertise your home the old-fashioned way across print media, including newspapers, magazines and local flyers, to reach more buyers.

 In summary, you want to hit buyers from every possible angle with a 360-degree marketing approach.
-You never know who’s going to be the one to make that offer you can’t refuse — the casual online browser clicking through listings on their laptop one evening or the couple taking a Sunday drive who notice the big sign in your front yard.
+You never know who’s going to be the one to make that offer you can’t refuse — the casual online browser clicking through listings on their laptop one evening or the couple taking a Sunday drive who noticed the big sign in your front yard.

 Be flexible for showings